Mostly everyone has soreness or tightness in the jaw from time to time. Usually,

 when opening and closing the mouth; and, occasionally, a jaw that can be locked open

 or locked shut.

 TMJ disorders can affect kids of any age, but are much more common in teens, especially

 It's often not clear what causes TMJ disorders, but many things can contribute

-Bruxism (jaw clenching or
+Bruxism (jaw clenching

-they're clenching or grinding and might even do it during sleep.
+that they're clenching or grinding and might even do it during sleep.